savchenkoyana/Nbody/02_Reproduce_JGB/README.md

 ## How to perform evolution with Nbody

-To run both gyrFalcON and Nbody0 methods together, use `1` in argument:
+At the moment I compare gyrfalcON with Nbody0 (the simplest Nbody method).
+To run both gyrFalcON and Nbody0 methods together, use `1` in a bash script for evolution:

 ```shell
 bash sh_scripts/run_exp_MA.sh 1
 ```

+> The default command `bash sh_scripts/run_exp_MA.sh` is equivalent to `bash sh_scripts/run_exp_MA.sh 0`, the latter argument means whether to run Nbody0 or not.

 ## Compare results